 Thankfully, however, we did get in touch with Best Western Hotels.
 It ended up being a win-win because Best Western wanted to do something to celebrate Canada’s 150th but was running out of time, and we were looking for a partner with a nationwide interest.
 What could be a better match than one of the largest hotel chains in the world?

 Eventually, they agreed to partner, and the rest is history.
 Well sort of.
 With funding in hand and smaller partnerships across the country, we headed out on one of the biggest adventures of our lives.
 Not only was this a travel adventure in and of itself, but we were also creating videos, working with multi-national corporations, getting featured in the press, and interviewing dozens of people from coast to coast to coast.

 The planning was an enormous part of it all, which is what the main part of this article is about.
-Not all of you want to make travel your job, but many of you do ask us how we planned such a big trip.
+Not all of you want to turn a road trip into a passion business, but many of you do ask us how we planned such a big trip.
 What’s crazy is that we only had a month to prepare for this whole thing, and the rest was handled as we went.
 We literally “worked” every single day for about 7 months straight.
 We planned for a month or more, and then we woke up every single day and got to work, which included creating content, speaking on camera, lining up interviews, planning the itinerary in real-time, reaching out to partners, and being active on social media.

 But let’s get into the planning portion and the actual schedule in case you’d like to replicate the trip.